canjs/can-define/list/docs/prototype.indexOf.md

   @param {*} item The item to find.

-  @return {Number} The position of the item in the DefineList, or -1 if the item is not found.
+  @return {Number} The index of the item in the DefineList, or -1 if the item is not found.

-@body